hackerb9/tokenize/README.md

 # m100-tokenize

 A tokenizer for TRS-80 Model 100 (AKA "M100") BASIC language.
+Converts `.DO` files to `.BA`.

+    tokenize FOO.DO FOO.BA

 Although, the text refers to the "Model 100", this also works for the Tandy 102, Tandy 200, Kyocera Kyotronic-85, and Olivetti M10, which all have [identical tokenization](http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file).

-_This does not yet work for the NEC PC-8201/8201A/8300 whose N82 BASIC has a different tokenization._
+_This does not work for the NEC PC-8201/8201A/8300 whose N82 BASIC has a different tokenization._

 ## Introduction